shakacode/react_on_rails/docs/basics/configuration.md

   #
   config.development_mode = Rails.env.development?

+  # For server rendering so that it replays in the browser console.
-  # For server rendering.
-This can be set to false so that server side messages are discarded.
+  # This can be set to false so that server side messages are not displayed in the browser.
   # Default is true.
 Be cautious about turning this off.
   # Default value is true
   #
   config.replay_console = true

   # Default is true.
-Logs server rendering messages to Rails.logger.info
+Logs server rendering messages to Rails.logger.info.
+If false, you'll only
+  # see the server rendering messages in the browser console.
   #
   config.logging_on_server = true